itsyourOOP/CS1632_Spring2022/course-info.md

 same mistakes on your deliverables.
 Since exercises are unscored, you are free to discuss them with your classmates, including sharing each other's code.

-Exercises will be **released on Mondays** in class.
-You will be given time in-class on Monday to complete it and if you don't, you can keep working on it on Wednesday as well.
-On Wednesday, we will discuss the exercise and you will have a chance to ask questions if you had any difficulties.
+Exercises will be **released on Tuesdays** in class.
+You will be given time in-class on Tuesday to complete it and if you don't, you can keep working on it on Thursday as well.
+On Thursday, we will discuss the exercise and you will have a chance to ask questions if you had any difficulties.
 You can finish up and **submit by Friday midnight**.